Psychological Healing

 Well, as I have seen in great detail through my clinical experience, the most pervasive sin of all is anger.
 At its core, anger is hatred, the desire to do to others what was done to you.
 “Everyone who hates his brother is a murderer, and you know that no murderer has eternal life remaining in him” (1 John 3:15).
 Yet most individuals, because of the emotional wounds of their childhood, have more anger within their unconscious than there is oil under the rocks of the earth.
 And just like oil in the rocks, unconscious anger has so insidiously infiltrated our largely Protestant and non-Christian culture that every aspect of our daily lives is soaked in anger, where it seeps out in cynicism, sarcasm, argumentativeness, arrogance, competition, meanness, hostility, and you-name-it.
 It all comes from the deep pain of emotional wounds, it all leaks out as hatred, and it poisons the heart with the sin of spiritual murder.

 Most persons don’t see this anger for what it is.
-They don’t realize what that they are doing.
+They don’t realize what they are doing.
 But in their defiance of Tradition, and in their persecution of the Church herself, they end up taking it out on God, and that leaves them spiritually dead, because when you’re angry at God you shut out His graces from your soul, leaving you in darkness—and that hurts only you.

 O Lord, my God, You are no stranger to those who do not estrange themselves from You.
 How can anyone say that it is You who absent Yourself?